magalhini/magalhini.github.com/_posts/2015-09-08-remote-working-good-bad-ugly.md

 ## Why go remote?

-After working right in the middle of London for more than a year, on a very impressive Piccadilly Circus’ building, I could feel the daily commute consume me.
-The very few days I did work from home life seemed easier and more manageable: more work was getting done, less stress, healthier habits.
-So one year ago I went looking for fully remote opportunities and was lucky enough to find a wonderful small creative team also based in London, GatherContent.
+After working right in the middle of London for more than a year on a very impressive Piccadilly Circus’ building, I could feel the daily commute consume me.
+On the very few days I did work from home life seemed easier and more manageable: more work was getting done, less stress, healthier habits.
+So one year ago I went looking for fully remote opportunities and was lucky enough to find a wonderful small creative team also based in London, called GatherContent.
 Consumed by a will for a change, I made the jump.

 ![london commute](https://media.giphy.com/media/DXeea1VqF2yyY/giphy.gif)

 ##### Above: A typical daily commute in Central London

-What a hard journey it has been.
+An what a hard journey it has been.
 Bittersweet, but I’m not ready to give this away just yet.

 ## Disclaimer: remote is remote is remote.

-First of all: no two remote workers are alike.
+First of all: **no two remote workers are alike**.
 All of the _ultimate guides to remote working_ out there should be taken with a grain of salt, and by no means should you try to feel forced to adapt to someone else’s way of working.
 Different teams and individuals will undoubtedly have different needs, different working methodologies and possibly even distinct views on the concept of remote working itself.

 Given the issues that remote working can present, which I’ll come up to shortly, you should first make it very clear as to why you want to do this.
 Answer honestly to the question first: